Dolphins Challenge Cancer Fundraising Ride Takes Over South Florida On Saturday

 MIAMI (CBSMiami) – You don’t have to have cancer to fight cancer.
 That’s the motto behind the annual Miami Dolphins Challenge Cancer, which kicks off Saturday, Feb.
 26.

-The yearly fundraiser features four bike routes through South Florida and a run/walk 5K finishing at the Hard Rock Stadium.READ MORE: Black History Month: Legacy Of Miami Police Department's Trailblazing First Black Officers
+The yearly fundraiser features four bike routes through South Florida and a run/walk 5K finishing at the Hard Rock Stadium.READ MORE: MLB 4 Days From Deadline To Cancel Games, Shorten Season

 Participants will be cycling a 100-mile route, a 50-mile route, a 15-mile route or a 35-mile route.
 The 35-mile route starts at UM’S Watsco Center.